 John Bolton Unloads On Former Boss Trump, Even If It's A Little Late Now

-Even before President Trump went to court in an attempt to block publication of John Bolton's memoir, millions were waiting to hear what the former national security advisor had to say about Trump and the Ukraine affair that got him impeached.
+Even before President Trump went to court in an attempt to block publication of John Bolton's memoir, millions were waiting to hear what the former national security adviser had to say about Trump and the Ukraine affair that got him impeached.

 After reading Bolton's The Room Where It Happened, few can wonder why the president wanted to stop it.
-While his report arrives too late to affect impeachment, it surely bolsters the case against Trump that was presented in the Senate trial.
+While Bolton's report arrives too late to affect impeachment, it surely bolsters the case against Trump that was presented in the Senate trial.

 But Bolton's book is a far broader indictment of Trump's approach to foreign policy, and indeed to the presidency.
 The president portrayed here is not only self-involved but single-minded about pursuing and preserving his own starkly personal interests.